aakzsh/BlurThePlates-AI/README.md

 3.  **Wait Node:** Allows time for the GPU to process the frames.
 4.  **HTTP Request (GET):** Downloads the resulting "blurred" video.
 5.  **YouTube Node:** Uploads the final processed video to the channel.

-**Would you like me to help you refine the Flask app code to handle multiple simultaneous requests using a task queue like Celery?**